Best Way to Keep Attic Cool – 7 Energy Efficient Ways

 Of course, if rain or snow gets into the attic, there will be a rise in humidity.
 High humidity levels will support the growth of mold and mildew, and these organisms, in turn, will destroy various items in the attic.

-Besides promoting passive ventilation, you can reduce the temperature in a hot attic by installing attic fans.
+Besides promoting passive ventilation, you can reduce the temperature in a hot attic by installing fans.
 Like the vents described above, these fans promote ventilation.
 However, unlike those vents, an attic fan drives ventilation actively.

 Attic fans are typically used alongside exhaust vents, most commonly a soffit vent.
 They push hot air out of the attic, causing a fall in pressure.
-This fall in pressure alongside the fall in pressure created by the escaping hot air promotes cooler air entry through soffit (intake) vents.
+This fall in pressure alongside the pressure created by the escaping hot air promotes cooler air entry through soffit (intake) vents.
 So, in the end, you get a cool attic.

-Now, when using an attic fan, you must be wary of the possibility of cooling loss.
+When using an attic fan, you must be wary of the possibility of cooling loss.
 Cooling loss occurs when the fans remove more air than the intake vents can replace.

 To avoid cooling loss, check and clean your intake vents regularly.
 Also, ensure the attic is completely sealed from your living space.